-The entire NCCC is catered for by the centre kitchen which is manned by enthusiastic and passionate residents.
+The entire NCCC is catered for by the centre kitchen which is managed and run by enthusiastic and passionate female residents.
 The kitchen provides three staple meals a day for all the residents and staff.
-The Kitchen is also involved in various community initiatives involving local soup kitchens feeding hundreds of hungry mouths everyday.
+The Kitchen is also involved in various community initiatives involving local soup kitchens feeding hundreds of hungry mouths every day.
 All residents get involved in the cooking of the resident’s meals, from the mechanics that ensure our trucks get to and from the market.
 To the residents who prep the vegetables.

 Our Laundry team is manned by a group of residents who from Monday to Friday ensure that the centre’s washing is done.
-Situated behind the centre the laundry is supervised by a Senior Resident who assists and supports the residents involved in this important station.
+Situated at Midlandia the laundry is supervised by a Senior Resident who assists and supports the residents involved in this important station.

 Noupoort Christian Care Centre and its surrounding workstations and living spaces require continuous maintenance and running repairs.
 The project leaders, monitors and residents do all the maintenance work under the guidance of a staff member.

 Residents learn to work as a team, and get to feel good about themselves as a sense of accomplishment is met once they complete various projects.
 Letting them discover that they can become dependable and reliable individuals.
 Residents who have never worked in their lives can learn a new trade; be it plumbing, painting, electrical or general maintenance work.

 The woodwork shop is yet another of our projects in Noupoort it gives both opportunity and learning experience to residents who show interest in woodwork.
 The woodwork station is currently under construction.